Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Approaches to Controlled Summarization

-By employing an inference style classifier, \citet{cao-wang-2021-inference} adjusts the decoder final states to obtain stylistic summaries.
-Moreover, obtain the lexical control by utilizing the word unit prediction that can directly constrain the output vocabulary.
-Similarly, \citet{goyal-etal-2022-hydrasum} extends the decoder architecture to a mixture-of-experts version by using multiple decoders.
-The gating mechanism helps to obtain the multiple summaries for the single source.
+\textbf{Style.} The generation of user-specific summaries has gained significant interest, but achieving distinct styles has posed an enduring challenge.
+These stylistic variations may encompass tone, readability control, or the modulation of user emotions.
+Style control aims to generate source-specific summaries \cite{fan-etal-2018-controllable} by utilizing the convolutional encoder-decoder network.\\ \citet{chawla-etal-2019-generating} obtain formality-tailored summaries by utilizing the input-dependent reward function.
+The pointer-generator \cite{see-etal-2017-get} network is used as the under-laying architecture and the loss function is modified with the addition of a formality-based-reward function.
+In another study, \citet{jin-etal-2020-hooks} attempt to control humor, romance, and clickbait in headlines using a multitask learning framework.
+By employing an inference style classifier, \citet{cao-wang-2021-inference} adjust the decoder final states to obtain stylistic summaries.
+Moreover, they obtain lexical control by utilizing the word unit prediction that can directly constrain the output vocabulary.
+Similarly, \citet{goyal-etal-2022-hydrasum} extend the decoder architecture to a mixture-of-experts version by using multiple decoders.
+The gating mechanism helps to obtain multiple summaries for a single source.
 However, the major limitation in this model is its \underline{\textit{\textbf{manual}}} gating mechanism.
-To control various fine-grained reading grade levels, \citet{ribeiro2023generating} present three methods: instruction-prompting, reinforcement learning based reward model, and lookahed readability decoding approach. \\ \textbf{Coverage.} Managing the information granularity is essential to measure the semantic coverage between the source document and the summary.
-To regulate the granularity, \citet{wu-etal-2021-controllable} introduces a two-stage approach where the controllable model incorporates a summary sketch, that encompasses user intentions and key phrases, serving as a form of weak supervision.
-Furthermore, they leverage a text-span-based conditional generation method to govern the level of detail in the generated dialogue summaries. \citet{zhong-etal-2022-unsupervised} proposes a multi-granular event-aware summarization method composed of 4 stages: event identification, unsupervised event-based summarizer pretraining, event ranking, and summary generation by adding events as hints.
-Extraction of events from source text may \underline{\textit{\textbf{lower}}} the abstractiveness. \citet{zhang2023macsum} uses the hard and soft-prompting strategies to control the amount of extracted text from the source in the summary.
-Additionally, \cite{huang-etal-2023-swing} utilizes the natural language inference models to improve the coverage.
+To control various fine-grained reading grade levels, \citet{ribeiro2023generating} present three methods: instruction-prompting, reinforcement learning-based reward model, and look-ahead readability decoding approach. \\ \textbf{Coverage.} Managing the information granularity is essential to measure the semantic coverage between the source text and the summary.
+To regulate the granularity, \citet{wu-etal-2021-controllable} introduce a two-stage approach, where the model incorporates a summary sketch, that encompasses user intentions and key phrases, serving as a form of weak supervision.
+They leverage a text-span-based conditional generation to govern the level of detail in the generated dialogue summaries. \citet{zhong-etal-2022-unsupervised} propose a multi-granular event-aware summarization method composed of four stages: event identification, unsupervised event-based summarizer pretraining, event ranking, and summary generation by adding events as hints.
+Extraction of events from source text may \underline{\textit{\textbf{lower}}} the abstractiveness. \citet{zhang2023macsum} use the hard and soft-prompting strategies to control the amount of extracted text from the source in the summary.
+Additionally, \citet{huang-etal-2023-swing} utilize the natural language inference models to improve the coverage.